General Election 2026

 Latest manifesto

-The 2026 platform opens with the campaign message "Government Working For YOU" and centres on five concrete pillars: cost of living, roads and infrastructure, vehicle import duties, water security through the WATAR Programme, and community-centred healthcare.
+The 2026 platform opens with the campaign message "Government Working For YOU" and centres on fifteen pillars: cost of living, roads, vehicle duties, water security, healthcare, education, jobs, public safety, agriculture, justice, sports, energy and transport, and youth empowerment.
 Opposition Leader Jamale Pringle's preface frames every policy around one question: is your life better or worse than it was five years ago?

 Priority 01Food First